NREL/Wattile/wattile/configs/README.md

 - `quantiles`: *list[floats]*

     List of quantiles (e.g., `[0.025, 0.25, 0.5, 0.75, 0.975]` and 0.5 in the list representing median prediction).
 Numbers in the list must be within 0-1 and `quantiles` only affects models with multiple quantiles predictions.
+Currently, alfa and bravo models take a *list* of quantiles as inputs while charlie model takes one float number as an input.

 - `transformation_method`: *str ("minmaxscale" or "standard")*